meiniKi/FazyRV/README.md

 ### Run RISCOF <a name="riscof"></a>

 The RISCOF framework provides more extensive simulation-based design tests.
-You can run the test either for one variant, or use `riscof.all` to run  the tests for a selected subset of all variants.
+You can run the test either for one variant or use `riscof.all` to run  the tests for a selected subset of all variants.

 ```shell
 # RISCOF